 Education in the arts is an integral part of the development of children.
 Music presents its own language and message that is unique to all of us.
-In addition to class and voice instruction, the students learn to play the recorder, choir chimes and hand bells.
+In addition to class and voice instruction, the students learn to play choir chimes, and hand bells.
 Lessons in piano are also offered.
-Northeastern Music provides lessons in band, orchestra and violin.